hxhhoney/Small-Projects/README.md

-This repository contains some projects I made for fun or practice.
+This repository contains some small projects and tools I made for fun.
-# Simplified-Move-up-Module
+# Tools and Projects